 HGV Driver Medical

-The driver medical is carried out by a Doctor, who will check your general health to ensure you’re fit to drive an HGV.
+The HGV driver medical is carried out by a Doctor, who will check your general health to ensure you’re fit to drive an HGV.
 You can book a medical with a specialist provider or use your own GP.
 Alternatively, ask a local training company for a recommendation, or see if they offer a package that includes a medical.
 Some companies offer HGV driver medicals for as little as £50.

 Apply for a provisional Category C HGV licence

-To apply for your provisional HGV licence, you’ll need a completed D2 and D4 form.
+To apply for a provisional HGV licence, you’ll need a completed D2 and D4 form.
 The D4 form would have been filled out by the Doctor during your medical, and you’ll need to complete the D2 form.
 You can order these forms for free from DVLA, click here.

 HGV Theory Tests

-Before you can take your HGV licence driving test, you’ll need to pass some theory tests.
+Before you can take an HGV licence driving test, you’ll need to pass some theory tests.
 A multiple choice questions test and an assessment of your hazard perception is required.
 You may also need to take a Driver CPC theory test known as a Case Studies test.
 You can study for these tests using books, DVDs, online software or apps.

 Multiple Choice Questions